-The Forum consist of all Municipal Managers within the Family of Municipalities and forum is chaired by District Municipal Manager "a key forum for strategic alignment, co-ordination and integration" that serves as an inter-governmental structure where Municipal Managers in the district meet and deliberate on issues of common interest and integration.
+The Forum consist of all Municipal Managers within the Family of Municipalities and forum is chaired by District Municipal Manager "a key forum for strategic alignment, co-ordination and

 C. CHIEF FINANCIAL OFFICERS FORUM

 The Forum consists of all Chief Financial Officers within the Family of Municipalities.
 The forum mainly deliberates on matters of financial management and sustainability with the family.
 Best practices are also shared.
 This forum is chaired by the CFO from uMkhanyakude District Municipality